Star in the East Lodge #59 of Free and Accepted Masons

 Fraternal greetings Brethren

-The menu for June stated:
+The menu for September Stated:

 MAIN COURSE: